 Okay, so you have finally decided to study medicine and pursue a rewarding career in the medical field.
 You have successfully secured a stellar MCAT score, gained clinical experience and completed all your prerequisite courses, now is the time to start thinking about selecting the right medical school.
-There are more than 60 medical schools in Caribbean, choosing where to apply can be a dauting undertaking.
+There are more than 60 medical schools in the Caribbean, choosing where to apply can be a daunting undertaking.
 Being a prospective medical student, your goal is to find the perfect fit for you.

-Probably you are thinking to submit your medical school application to a long list of Caribbean medical schools.
-Selecting the best Caribbean medical university is one of the key steps along your premedical journey.
+Probably you are thinking to submit your medical school application to a long list of the best Caribbean medical schools.
+Selecting the right Caribbean medical university is one of the key steps along your premedical journey.
 Make sure to figure out how many medical schools to apply, where to apply, carefully research each school, and check the Caribbean medical school admission requirements prior to applying, so that you can make the right selection.

 If you are currently a high school student, or even in a college and thinking about how to choose the best Caribbean medical university, here are some important considerations to keep in mind that will help you evaluate potential schools.